 Patent Complaint #3: “My Patent Lawyer Made Too Many Mistakes”

 Although patent rejections and objections are not always the fault of the patent prosecutor, patent professionals often take the blame whenever clients see a setback that could have been avoided.
 While patent professionals have little control over what a patent examiner has to say about the merits of a patent application, such as whether it is novel or nonobvious, submitting a clear, well-planned, and well-reviewed patent application to the USPTO can help to avoid objections and Section 112 rejections.
 Patent drafting tools like PatentOptimizer® check patent applications for avoidable errors, consistency, cohesiveness, and many other citable offenses.
 Your patent applications will be in much better shape than before, and all that will be left for your patent examiner to evaluate will be the patentability of the underlying invention.

 LexisNexis® IP is dedicated to keeping you and your clients satisfied.
-LexisNexis patent prosecution tools are designed to reduce human errors and produce high quality work product.
+LexisNexis patent prosecution tools are designed to reduce human errors while simultaneously optimizing patent prosecution.
 As patent counsel, patent drafting tools enable more efficient prosecution, and help to gain the favor of your clients.